comunica/Article-ISWC2018-Resource/content/related-work.md

 rdflib.js and rdfstore-js both support a subset of SPARQL 1.1.
 These SPARQL engines support in-memory models or other sources, such as Jena TDB in the case of ARQ.
-Most of the query algorithms in these frameworks are tightly coupled to each other,
-<span class="comment" data-author="RV">not really each other?</span>
-which makes swapping out query algorithms for specific query operators hard or sometimes even impossible.
+Most of the query algorithms are tightly coupled to these frameworks, which makes swapping out query algorithms for specific query operators hard or sometimes even impossible.
-Furthermore, these frameworks do not support federated querying over heterogeneous interfaces out-of-the-box.
+Furthermore, complex things such as federated querying over heterogeneous interfaces are difficult to implement using these frameworks, as they are not supported out-of-the-box.
-<span class="comment" data-author="RV">I'd rater make the argument that complex things like that are difficult to write in them.</span>
 This issue of modularity and heterogeneity are two of the main problems we aim to solve within Comunica.
 The differences between Comunica and existing frameworks will be explained in more detail in [](#features).